MattiaPolli93/omnifood-website/README.md

 ## Description

-By following this Udemy course by Jonas Schmedtmann I was able to draft my own version of the featured (fictitious) one-page website and subsequently edit it myself (mainly with Bootstrap and Flexbox).
+By following this Udemy course by Jonas Schmedtmann I drafted my own version of the featured (fictitious) one-page website and subsequently customized it (mainly with Bootstrap and Flexbox).